ltn22/SCHC-old/README.md

     *CD.initializeCD();*

-4. Add the rules to be used.
-Rules should be previously defined following the given format.
-(For the moment, the rules should be added in their correponding oreder, matching the context of the compressor in the ES)
+4. Rules should be previously defined following the given format.
+5. Add the rules to be used (For the moment, the rules should be added in their correponding oreder, matching the context of the compressor in the ES).

     *CD.addRule(rule);*

 Now the Compressor-Decompressor is all set up and ready to decompress received packets.
 For every packet received the following methods should be used in order:

-5. The IPv6 IIDs depending on the rule could be obtained from L2, in this case the following method should be used to load the ES and LA IIDs to the Compressor-Decompressor.
+6. The IPv6 IIDs depending on the rule could be obtained from L2, in this case the following method should be used to load the ES and LA IIDs to the Compressor-Decompressor.

     *CD.loadIIDs(ESiid,LAiid);*

-6. The compressed packet received has to be loaded to the Compressor-Decompressor.
+7. The compressed packet received has to be loaded to the Compressor-Decompressor.
 In this method, the compressed packet is parsed into the rule, the values sent for the fields that have to receive something according to the rule and the payload.

     *CD.parseCompressedPacket(compressedPacket);*

-7. Following the context of the rule received the decompression can be executed.
+8. Following the context of the rule received the decompression can be executed.

     *CD.decompressHeader();*

-After the decompression, the decompressed header can then be accessed through the variable *CD.decompressed_header*.
+After the decompression, the decompressed header can then be accessed through the variable *"CD.decompressed_header"*.

-The folder “javascript\test” contains a script called “testing.js” that can be used to test the decompression of different packets that follow a basic rule loaded as “rule0”.
-Other rules can be added following the rule format since the decompressor tolerate some flexibility.
+The folder *“javascript\test”* contains a script called *“testing.js”* that can be used to test the decompression of different packets that follow a basic rule loaded as *“rule0”*.
+Other rules can be added following the rule format.

-The folder “javascript\examples” contains a script called “decompression_server.js” which shows how a server could be set up and use the module to decompress the packets received.
+The folder *“javascript\examples”* contains a script called *“decompression_server.js”* which shows how a server could be set up and use the module to decompress the packets received.

-(ADD LIST OF POSSIBLE CDF)
+# Limitation

+The implementation has several limitations that will be taken care of in the near future.

+For the moment the compressor does not support:
+- Downlink communication.
+- The “remapping” Compression-Decompression Function.
+- The use of CoAP Options in the CoAP header.

+Tackling these limitations are the next steps in making a fully functional implementation of the SCHC for LoRAWAN.

 # Appendix - Rule Format